kennybaquol/band-manager/README.md

 # Band Manager: *So easy that a singer could use it!*
-Band Manager is personal organization and productivity tool geared towards musicians.
+Band Manager is a personal organization and productivity tool geared towards musicians.
 While online tools like Notion and Trello already let you do almost anything, Band Manager is a stupid simple and niche alternative for minimalists everywhere!

 ## Technologies Used
 - Django REST Framework